bschostak/FeinstaubSensor/README.md

 In this project, we examine the level of particulate matter in Germany.
 This is illustrated with a graphical diagram.

-## Overview:
+## Features:

-1. Download
+1. Download of files located on sensor.community
-2. Data reading
-3. Further steps:
-   1. Analyze
+2. Analyze of one type of the sensor (csv files)
-   2. Graphical presentation
+3. Graphical presentation
-   3. Saving of the data in a database
+4. Saving of the data in a database

 ## Used technologies: